Shire of Wellington

 The Shire of Wellington is a local government area in Victoria, Australia, located in the eastern part of the state.
 It covers an area of 10817 km2 and in June 2018 had a population of 44,019.

-It includes the towns of Heyfield, Rosedale, Maffra, Sale, Stratford, Coongulla, Newry, Tinamba and Yarram.
-It was formed in 1994 from the amalgamation of the Shire of Alberton, Shire of Avon, Shire of Maffra, City of Sale and parts of the Shire of Rosedale.
+It includes the major towns of Heyfield, Rosedale, Maffra, Sale, Stratford and Yarram.

-The Shire is governed and administered by the Wellington Shire Council; its seat of local government and administrative centre is located at the council headquarters in Sale, it also has service centres located in Maffra, Stratford and Rosedale.
+The Shire is governed and administered by the Wellington Shire Council.
+Its seat of local government and administrative centre is located at the council headquarters in Sale; it also has service centres located in Maffra, Stratford and Rosedale.
 The Shire is named after a major geographical feature in the region, Lake Wellington, which is located in the south-east of the LGA.

+History

+The Shire of Wellington was formed in 1994 from the amalgamation of the Shire of Alberton, Shire of Avon, Shire of Maffra and City of Sale, as well as the vast bulk of the Shire of Rosedale (the Glengarry and Toongabbie districts in Rosedale's west were annexed to the Shire of La Trobe, while the Boole Poole area at the shire's eastern tip was amalgamated into the East Gippsland Shire).

 Council

 Current composition

-The Council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.
+Wellington Shire Council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.